• Skip to primary navigation

 • Sprinkle the pide with grated cheese and brush the sides with oil.

-• Bake for 15-20 minutes or until golden.
+• Bake in the oven for 15-20 minutes or until golden.
 Ensure the base is cooked before removing the pide from the oven.

 • Repeat until all the pide dough and filling have been used.